-An engagement is an exciting chapter in a couple’s life together, as it symbolizes the commitment and love for each other to enter into marriage together.
-After an engagement and before a wedding or exchanging of vowels, many decisions concerning not only the ceremony and wedding itself but lifestyle choices and expectations are typically discussed and agreed upon.
-During this time of planning for a couples’ future life together, the question of whether or not to enter into a prenuptial agreement, or simply prenup, may arise.
+An engagement is an exciting chapter in a couple’s life together, as it symbolizes the commitment and love they have for each other by committing to enter into marriage together.
+After an engagement and before a wedding or exchanging of vows, the couple will spend many hours making decisions about the ceremony and celebrations.
+They will also often discuss their expectations around how they plan to live and manage their family.

 Typically, prenups are written to plan for a desired division of assets and debts of two individuals before marriage in the event that the couple should one day separate.
 A common misconception associated with prenups is that they’re only for those with a lot of property or money to safeguard.
 Many couples execute prenups, however, to ensure neither of them is left destitute, regardless of how much money they have between them.

 Establishes Open Communication

-A key benefit to a prenup is the protection it applies to treasured items such as family heirlooms and any other individual property that may hold great sentimental value.
-By defining personal possessions and family heirlooms that a person would not be willing to part with, in the case of a divorce, give peace of mind to both parties.
+A key benefit to a prenup is the protection it applies to treasured items, such as family heirlooms and any other individual property that may hold great sentimental value.
+By defining which personal possessions and family heirlooms a person would not be willing to part with in the case of a divorce, a prenup can give peace of mind to both parties.

 Defining Marital Property